Travel advice for Namibia

 February continues the theme of the wet season, featuring heavy rainfall and maintaining the high temperatures seen in January, ranging from 20 to 35°C (68 to 95°F).
 Continued rainfall contributes to lush landscapes and an abundance of wildlife, especially birds, making this an ideal time for nature lovers.

 As March arrives, rainfall begins to decrease, although temperatures remain relatively warm, ranging from 18 to 32°C (64 to 90°F).
-The decrease in rainfall makes traveling easier than in previous months: the scenery is still lush but less crowded, providing a quieter experience.
+The decrease in rainfall makes travelling easier than in previous months: the scenery is still lush but less crowded, providing a quieter experience.

 Although the weather is generally improving, heavy rains can still occur from time to time, which can affect the accessibility of some regions and outdoor activities.

 April marks the beginning of the dry season, with cooler temperatures and less rainfall, ranging from 15°C to 30°C (59°F to 86°F).
-This month is particularly favorable for wildlife watching as animals begin to congregate near dwindling water sources, and the more temperate climate makes travel and exploration more comfortable.
+This month is particularly favourable for wildlife watching as animals begin to congregate near dwindling water sources, and the more temperate climate makes travel and exploration more comfortable.

 However, you should be aware that evenings can become significantly cooler, requiring extra layers of clothing to keep you warm.